-► Use centering rings with integrated mesh screen for ISO flanges.
+▶ Use centering rings with integrated mesh screen for ISO flanges.

-5.2.4 Mounting orientations •
+5.2.4 Taking mounting orientations into account

-Pfeiffer Vacuum turbopumps from the HiPace series are suitable for use with dry compressing backing pumps for mounting in all orientations.
+Pfeiffer Vacuum turbopumps of the HiPace Neo series are suitable for use with dry compressing backing pumps for mounting in all orientations.